2020-2021 Undergraduate Grading FAQ

 Note: The FAQs below apply to all terms in the 2020-21 academic year: Fall 2020, Winter 2021, Spring 2021, Spring/Summer 2021, and Summer 2021.

 Q1: Why are we moving to this new grading policy for 2020-21?

 We are making these changes with the understanding that the COVID-19 pandemic is creating inequitable circumstances for students to pursue their coursework and demonstrate their learning.
 We know that many students are managing very challenging personal situations as they work toward earning their degree.

 Our hope is that these changes will help to support the well-being and success of learners and faculty members alike while meeting the university's mission, maintaining the academic integrity of our programs, and staying true to our values.

-For the fall and winter semesters, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
+For each term, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
 Faculty will record letter grades, but students who receive D+, D, D-, or E grades will receive a "No Record Covid” (NRC) grade.
 Students who are interested will be able to request that an NRC grade be converted to the earned letter grade.
 In addition, students who receive grades of A+ through C- will have the option to request a change to “Pass” (P or PS).